 Because wearing your baby in a sling means you have free hands, you can tend your own needs.
 For example, preparing something to eat! or care for older children.

 When carrying a baby in a sling, you can walk around freely and not have to worry about negotiating steps, crowds or narrow aisles with a stroller and the baby is more protected.

 9. Using a sling also supports sharing the care with your partner

-A slings can support the partner and baby’s bonding, hence prevent mother’s burnout and making the partner feel more involved.
+A sling can support the partner and baby’s bonding, hence prevent the mother’s burnout and making the partner feel more involved.
 Win-Win!